-- (1) CIMARRON MUNICIPAL SCHOOLS will pay a fee for an IEE that allows a parent to choose from among qualified professionals in the area. - (2) CIMARRON MUNICIPAL SCHOOLS will not pay unreasonably excessive fees.
-An unreasonably excessive fee is one that is three percent above the prevailing rate in the area for the specific test or type of evaluation (3) When service providers have a sliding scale fee based on parent income, CIMARRON MUNICIPAL SCHOOLS will pay the amount charged to the (4) Reimbursement rates for travel costs for examiners will not exceed CIMARRON MUNICIPAL SCHOOLS's rates for travel as established by CIMARRON MUNICIPAL SCHOOLS policy or guidelines.
+(A) Division and the fortunal and for a survival (4) Reimbursement rates for travel costs for examiners will not exceed CIMARRON MUNICIPAL SCHOOLS's rates for travel as established by CIMARRON MUNICIPAL SCHOOLS policy or guidelines.
 CIMARRON MUNICIPAL SCHOOLS will not cash advance any travel costs.
 Steps to be followed by Parents Requesting an IEE at Public Expense and Obtaining Direct Payment or Reimbursement Parents obtaining an IEE without following CIMARRON MUNICIPAL SCHOOLS's criteria risk non-payment.
-The following steps are designed to ensure an IEE that meets CIMARRON MUNICIPAL SCHOOLS's criteria and safeguard against nonpayment.
+The following steps are designed to ensure an IEE that meets CIMARRON MUNICIPAL SCHOOLS's criteria and safeguard against non- payment. payment.
 (1) Parents are encouraged to provide the name and address of the evaluator in advance of the IEE to enable the CIMARRON MUNICIPAL SCHOOLS to check the evaluator's certification/licensure and contract directly with the evaluator.
 (2) If the parent selects an evaluator that is not on CIMARRON MUNICIPAL SCHOOLS's list of qualified evaluators, the parent is encouraged to submit the name and vitae of the evaluator to the Special Education Director in advance of obtaining the IEE in order that CIMARRON MUNICIPAL SCHOOLS may notify the parent regarding whether the evaluator is qualified to perform the IEE.
 (3) Payment will be made directly to the evaluator following receipt of an IEE that meets CIMARRON MUNICIPAL SCHOOLS's criteria.
-(4) In the event that a parent pursues an IEE without following steps (1)-(3), an original billing statement must be submitted to CIMARRON MUNICIPAL
+(4) In the event that a parent pursues an IEE without following steps (1)-(3), an original billing statement must be submitted to CIMARRON MUNICIPAL SCHOOLS and all criteria must be met, including the receipt of a written report by the independent evaluator that meets CIMARRON MUNICIPAL SCHOOLS's criteria, prior to direct payment or reimbursement.

-SCHOOLS and all criteria must be met, including the receipt of a written report by the independent evaluator that meets CIMARRON MUNICIPAL SCHOOLS's criteria, prior to direct payment or reimbursement.
 (5) If a parent believes that an IEE that falls outside of the CIMARRON MUNICIPAL SCHOOLS's criteria is justified by the child's unique circumstances, the parent must request a waiver of the criteria with a description of the unique circumstances that justify an IEE that does not meet CIMARRON MUNICIPAL SCHOOLS's criteria.
 The CIMARRON MUNICIPAL SCHOOLS will consider any such request.
-Linear manifest of an IEE died decree of CIMADDON Upon receipt of an IEE that does not meet CIMARRON MUNICIPAL SCHOOLS's criteria including cost criteria, CIMARRON MUNICIPAL SCHOOLS reserves the right to request a due process hearing to demonstrate that the IEE obtained by the parent did not meet CIMARRON MUNICIPAL SCHOOLS's criteria. meet elimatikon monten al senoolis senena.
+Upon receipt of an IEE that does not meet CIMARRON MUNICIPAL SCHOOLS's criteria including cost criteria, CIMARRON MUNICIPAL SCHOOLS reserves the right to request a due process hearing to demonstrate that the IEE obtained by the parent did not meet CIMARRON MUNICIPAL SCHOOLS's criteria.

-$\underline{\S}$ 300.503 Prior notice by the public agency; content of notice.
+§ 300.503 Prior notice by the public agency; content of notice.

 - (a) Notice.
 Written notice that meets the requirements of paragraph (b) of this section must be given to the parents of a child with a disability a reasonable time before the public agency- - Proposes to initiate or change the identification, evaluation, or educational placement of the child or the provision of FAPE to the child; or - (2) Refuses to initiate or change the identification, evaluation, or educational placement of the child or the provision of FAPE to the child. - (b) Content of notice.
-The notice required under paragraph (a) of this section must include-
+The notice required under paragraph (a) of this section must include- - (1) A description of the action proposed or refused by the agency; - (2) An explanation of why the agency proposes or

-BS.
-"Prior written notice (PWN)" means the written notice that goes to parents from the school district, informing them that the district proposes or refuses to initiate or change the identification, evaluation or educational placement of their child, or the provision of FAPE to the child, and which meets the requirements of 34 CFR, Sections 300.503 and 300.504.
+AC.
+"Prior written notice (PWN)" means the written notice that goes to parents from the school district, informing them the district proposes or refuses to initiate or change the identification, evaluation or educational placement of their child, or the provision of FAPE to the child, and which meets the requirements of 34 CFR, Sections 300.503 and 300.504.